passsy/gradle-GitVersioner/README.md

 # Git Versioner for gradle

+## Deprecated
+**DON'T USE THIS SCRIPT!** It contains bugs and can't be updated (due to the fact hundreds of projects pull it directly from master).
+Please use
+- the gradle plugin https://github.com/passsy/gradle-gitVersioner-plugin or
+- the git extension CLI tool https://github.com/passsy/git-revision

+## About

 Version numbers are hard.
 It was easier with SVN where the revision number got increased for every commit.
 Revision `342` was clearly older than revision `401`.